 On an iron content basis, we conservatively start at a 1:1 dosage based on iron levels.
 Field work suggests that this dosage rate can be optimized lower as treatment proceeds.

-10 minutes of contact time is ideally required for floc to form.
+10 mins of contact time is ideal.

 Field trials have shown that the resulting sludge is only 1% of the total water.

 Only targeted species and the NanoNet™ products are fully removed from the water in the skimming process.

 The watery sludge can be dewatered with a screw press and disposed in a landfill or saltwater disposal well (SWD).